LeviathanAG/Cryptonite_taskphase_Satwik/LinuxLuminarium/OASIS_CTF.md

 Attachment: https://drive.proton.me/urls/VQWR1TCM14#nkQTeNYchCz8

 After downloading the csv, I realised how large it was.
 Taking a closer look, I realised only the first 10000 rows actually contain proper information with the cat names.
 The rest were there just to just distract us.
 I removed/truncated everything except the first 10000.
 I tried a lot of things, Such as K Clustering, Finding all the values inside the brackets, and more.
-We was stuck for hours, Until we just sorted the values by descending order of tune, Which yielded us the flag.
+Using a hint in the description, At last, We just sorted the values by descending order of tune, Which yielded us the flag.

 ![alt text](/assets/image6969.png)